 - Meats with a good ratio of fat

-- Mushed up marshmallows
+- Mushed-up marshmallows

 You might have noticed from this list that they tend to have a sweet tooth.
 Try mixing a few different baits together to make it irresistible to them!

-Remember to check on the traps frequently, we don't want them imprisoned for longer than they need to be.
+Remember to check on the traps frequently, because you don't want them imprisoned for longer than they need to be.

 Also, it is best to drape a sheet over the trap before relocating them.
 This will aid in keeping them calm while you move the trap.

-Is it Illegal to Kill a Raccoon?
+Is It Illegal to Kill a Raccoon?

 Unfortunately, in most states, it is perfectly legal to kill them because they are considered an aggressive nuisance.
-But I hope readers opt to relocate them swiftly to a more remote area.
+But I hope readers instead opt to relocate them swiftly to a remote area.
 If you choose to put one down, at least do it in the most humane way possible.
 A gun is considered to be the most merciful way, aside from moving them elsewhere.